chemmatcars/XAnoS/doc_source/XAnoS_Fit.rst

 Function Editor
 ***************
-The editor provides an interface to write new functions to be included in the :ref:`Fit_Widget`.
+The editor provides an interface to write new functions to be included in the :ref:`XAnoS_Fit`.
 The editor is enabled with python syntax highlighting.

 .. figure:: ./Figures/Function_Editor.png
     :figwidth: 100%